 - Herb Garden: Join this lively group to help care for the area in front of the Clarkson Home and Mrs. Clarkson’s Herb Garden while making new friends that share this interest.
 Times: Two Thursday mornings a month.

 - Rose Garden: Work alongside Wing Haven Garden & Bird Sanctuary gardening team to care for a special heirloom rose garden.
-Times: One Tuesday morning a month.
+Times: First and third Wednesday mornings each month.

 Elizabeth Lawrence Garden: Do you like to learn?
 Work closely with the Elizabeth Lawrence Garden Curator to maintain this beautiful garden that serves as an amazing laboratory of blooms and greenery.
 Times: Thursday and Saturday mornings.